-BBA students recently worked with United Airlines to create a useful data management tool after the company introduced a new claims tracking system.
+Undergraduate students recently worked with United Airlines to create a useful data management tool after the company introduced a new claims tracking system.
 Students interacted with United’s risk management team, as well as its brokers and insurers.

 3290 Grainger Hall